Fast Evaluation of Unbiased Atomic Forces in ab initio Variational Monte Carlo via the Lagrangian Technique: Concluding remarks and future perspectives

 \section{Concluding remarks and future perspectives}

 In this paper, we introduce an application of the Lagrangian technique in Variational Monte Carlo (VMC) calculations to get atomic forces and pressures consistent with potential energy surfaces (also known as unbiased forces and pressures).
-The previous study to get unbiased forces and pressures with the Jastrow Slater determinant ansatz requires 3$N$ times additional Density Functional Theory (DFT) calculations ($N$ refers to the number of nuclei in a system)~{\cite{Nakano2024}}, which hinders the applications of unbiased VMC force/pressure calculations in large molecules/crystal or in generations of training data for machine-learning potentials (MLPs).
-The formulation we report in this paper replaces the additional 3$N$-times DFT calculations with a single coupled-perturbed Hartree-Fock or coupled-perturbed Kohn-Sham calculation.
-This improves the scalability of the VMC force calculations with the conventional Jastrow Slater determinant ansatz.
+The previous study to get unbiased forces and pressures with the Jastrow Slater determinant ansatz requires 6$N$ times additional Density Functional Theory (DFT) calculations ($N$ refers to the number of nuclei in a system)~{\cite{Nakano2024}}, which hinders the applications of unbiased VMC force/pressure calculations in large molecules/crystal or in generations of training data for machine-learning potentials (MLPs).
+The formulation we report in this paper replaces the additional 6$N$-times DFT calculations with a single coupled-perturbed Hartree-Fock or coupled-perturbed Kohn-Sham calculation.
+This improves the feasibility of the VMC force calculations with the conventional Jastrow Slater determinant ansatz.
+We focus on the Jastrow Slater determinant ansatz with GTO basis sets in this study, as a simple and practical case.
+However, the Lagrangian technique is versatile for any other functional forms, such as Jastrow multi-determinant ansatz, and any other basis sets, such as plane-waves, with non-variational parameters.
+The difference from this study is to derive the corresponding Lagrangian depending on the employed ansatz and basis set.
 As an application of our developed method, we demonstrate that the unbiased force evaluation improves not only the consistency but also the accuracy of the VMC forces.
 We selected three molecules from the rMD17 benchmark set~{\cite{Christensen2020_MLST, Christensen2020_rMD17_Figshare}, ethanol, malonaldehyde and benzene, and compared biased VMC forces, unbiased VMC forces, and forces obtained by Coupled-Cluster Singles and Doubles with perturbative Triples [CCSD(T)]~{\cite{Raghavachari1989_CCSDT}} calculations.
-We found that the biased VMC forces are significantly biased from the CCSD(T) ones, while the unbiased ones give values close to those of the CCSD(T) ones.
+We found that the biased VMC forces are far from the CCSD(T) ones, while the unbiased ones give values close to those of the CCSD(T) ones.
 The unbiased force evaluation described here, for instance, plays a crucial role in generating high-quality training data for MLPs.